hilton/hilton.github.com/blog/_posts/2016-03-28-constructive-laziness.md

 To begin to understand constructive laziness, you need an explanation that fits in a Tweet.
 My friend Denis wrote my favourite example:

-> Constructive laziness is when you’re lazy about doing, but not lazy about thinking.
+> Constructive Laziness: being lazy about doing, not lazy about thinking.
+> Ingenuity is born from constructive laziness.
 >
 > [@DenisHowlett](https://twitter.com/DenisHowlett)